 - What should I avoid while taking temozolomide (Temodar)?

 - What other drugs will affect temozolomide (Temodar)?

 - Where can I get more information (Temodar)?

 What is temozolomide (Temodar)?

-Temozolomide interferes with the development of cancer cells, slowing their growth and spread in the body.
+Temozolomide is a cancer medicine that interferes with the growth and spread of cancer cells in the body.

-Temozolomide is sometimes given after other cancer medications have been tried without successful treatment of the tumor.
+Temozolomide is usually given after other cancer medicines have been tried without success.

 Temozolomide may also be used for purposes not listed in this medication guide.